 Good to know: Chillon Castle is the final stop on the 3-hour river cruise between Lausanne and Montreux.
 The dock for the cruise is 400 meters from the entrance to Chillon Castle.
 The cruise docks at various little villages before heading to Lausanne.
 Depending on your schedule, this could be a great way to spend the rest of the afternoon.

-Where to stay in Montreux: Ermitage is a charming boutique hotel with views over Lake Geneva.
+Where to stay in Montreux: Hôtel du Grand Lac Excelsior is a beautiful hotel with views over Lake Geneva.

 3 Day Switzerland Itinerary: Day Two